mischacolley/mischacolley.com.au/source/blog/dont-settle-stay-hungry-stay-foolish/index.md

 - I want to travel but feel the pressure to establish a career path.

-- I love music but really haven't played for ages due to my focus on building a career as a Design, Developer and Entrepreneur.
+- I love music but really haven't played for ages due to my focus on building a career as a Designer, Developer and Entrepreneur.

 - My wife is ready to have a baby and I am not yet ready for various reasons related to the above.

 So as you can see there is a bit on my mind.

-If I had to summeries my feelings its:
+If I had to summaries my feelings its:

 - If all you need is to Connect then Uni really hasn't been doing it for me.
 - If all you need is to be Open then uni has landed me flat out of luck there too.